 Our recent AirBnB rental was in the Marais district on Rue Saint-Paul.
 Our kids loved the dizzying spiral staircase, but visitors should be warned that many Paris apartments do not have lifts!
 That first night bringing all of the suitcases up to the fifth floor gave us quite a workout.
 Families with very small children in particular may want to find either an apartment on a lower floor or a building with a lift.

 In addition to all the extra space, it’s really nice to have an apartment with a full kitchen when traveling with a family.
 We stocked up on snacks and breakfast items at the local Monoprix, which is my new favorite grocery store.
-Like Target in that it offers one-stop-shopping with grocery, pharmacy, and clothing departments, but Monoprix has gourmet foods such as cheeses, meats, and French specialty items as well.
+Like Target in that it offers one-stop-shopping with grocery, pharmacy, and clothing departments.
+Also, Monoprix has gourmet foods such as cheeses, meats, and French specialty items as well.
 And French wine for Mom and Dad!

 What to See in Paris with Kids

-Eiffel Tower: Of course every visitor to Paris needs to see the Eiffel Tower.
+Of course every visitor to Paris needs to see the Eiffel Tower.
 Our kids were really excited to see the Tour Eiffel because it is the one icon that everyone associates with Paris.
 Our favorite way to approach the Eiffel Tower is from the Trocadero, because it provides an elevated view of the tower and is therefore a perfect place to take family pictures.
 As you walk from the Trocadero to the Eiffel Tower, you will pass not one but two carousels!
 What a great diversion for the kids and an ideal Kodak moment for parents.

 Our trip to Paris was a little more last minute, though, and advance tickets were sold out.
 In that case, save yourself a lot of waiting (and a little cash) by taking the stairs!
 Climbing the stairs of the Eiffel Tower was a huge thrill for my kids (and helped me work off that morning’s chocolate croissant).

 It’s 670 steps to the second floor of the Eiffel Tower, where you can find the best views in all of Paris.
 If you’d like to go all the way to the top, there is a lift from the second floor to the summit for an additional fee.
-Note that no strollers are allowed on the stairs, and the Eiffel Tower staff does not take responsibility for strollers left at the foot of the stairs, so this may not be a great option for families with very young children.
+Note that no strollers are allowed on the stairs.
+The Eiffel Tower staff does not take responsibility for strollers left at the foot of the stairs, so this may not be a great option for families with very young children.
 But if your kids are a little older and have lots of energy, taking the stairs is the perfect way to see this Paris attraction.

-Seine River cruise: Our kids loved the idea of taking a cruise down the Seine River on a double-decker boat.
+Our kids loved the idea of taking a cruise down the Seine River on a double-decker boat.
 Double-decker vehicles are captivating for kids of all ages!
 There are many different companies up and down the Seine to choose from, and they all hit the most famous sights in Paris, such as the Eiffel Tower, the Louvre, the Musee d’Orsay, and Notre Dame.

 We happened to be near Notre Dame, so we caught the Vedettes du Pont Neuf cruise at—you guessed it—Pont Neuf.
 This company’s boats are a little smaller than some of the others that cruise the Seine, and it seems their prices are a little cheaper, too.
 Save a few more Euros by purchasing online.
 We bought our tickets on our smartphone while waiting in line!